brad82/nocp-formulary/_pages/dimenhydrinate.md

 &nbsp;&nbsp;**6-12 Years:** 12.5-25mg PO q 6-8hrs to a max of 150mg\
 &nbsp;&nbsp;**\> 12 Years:** same as adult dosing

-If a head injury is suspected start with a half dose of 12.5g per single dose, however, do not withold sugar if the blood sugar is below normal ranges in any situation

 ## Supplied

 - 50mg in 1mL